What level do I need to be to join?

 How much does it cost?

-Junior membership is usually around 40 members, varying from ages 8 to 16.
-All members of Junior Club meet the minimum entry level (see above) and can go up to NISA levels 1-2.
-Senior Club members range in age from 12 to well over pensionable age (!) and several members skate in national competitions including the British Championships.
+Club Members range in age from ages 8 to well over pensionable age (!).
+All Club Members meet the minimum entry level (see above) and can go up to NISA level 10.
+Several members skate in Open and national competitions including the British Championships.

 Club Values / Rules